fusion5/x86-64-linux-cpu-trap-flag/README.md

 then there follow a series of SIGTRAP calls and their handler (to return from the handler, `rt_sigreturn` is called).

 ## Conclusion

-The code shows how to achieve TRAP signal handling under Linux in Assembly code.
+The code shows how to achieve TRAP signal handling under Linux in assembly language.
-This is done by piggy-backing on C code which is easier to debug.
+This is done by piggy-backing on C code which is easier to write initially.

 ## References